yogsbags/pl-india-lead-gen-engine/00_MASTER_STRATEGY.md

 **Week 1: Warm Introduction**
 - Reach out to mutual connection for intro
-- Alternative: LinkedIn connection from Amisha Vora (CMD, PL Capital)
+- Alternative: LinkedIn connection from Amisha Vora (CMD, )
 - Message: "Your work at [Company] is impressive.
 I'd value a conversation about quantitative wealth management."

 **Week 1 (Day 3): Executive Package Email**
 - Sent to EA or direct
-- Subject: "For [Name]: Exclusive Invitation from PL Capital Chairman"
+- Subject: "For [Name]: Exclusive Invitation from  Chairman"
 - Content: Personal letter from Amisha Vora, exclusive UHNI program overview
 - CTA: Schedule meeting via EA